RichardMidnight/pi-safe/README.md

    1) Boot your Pi with your "Master" SD-card as above.

-   2) Put your "Source" SD-card (8GB) in the USB SD reader and insert it in a Pi USB port.
+   2) Put your "Project" SD-card (8GB) in the USB SD reader and insert it in a Pi USB port.

    3) Startup pisafe from the menu.
 Or in a terminal, type in 'pisafe'